henrylee746/website/README.md

 which was covering the entire page and blocking mouse interactions.
 Modified to add "pointer-events-none" so pointer-events are ignored

 - MUI Icons use Emotion CSS-in-JS which can cause hydration issues as their icons are rendered using SSR. lucide-react or github react-icons are an easier choice

+- MagicUI's Icon-Cloud uses a fixed radius (can adjust this as needed), but more importantly uses a fixed width and height for the canvas.
+This is fine, but adding h-full and w-full rules allow the canvas to actually stretch to fit its container

+- MagicUI's BentoBox Grid Card Backgrounds take up 100% of the space, which can push down the text associated with it.
+Adjusted the background by setting max-h-[70%] and content container to min-h-[30%]

+- In MagicUI's animated list, you can adjust the spring animation by changing the stiffness/damping:
+  Stiffness changes the speed/snappiness of the next card that pops in.
+Higher = faster/snappier Damping slows down the animation the higher it goes